PhillHenry/ml_business_process_engineering/hugo/content/blog/tickets_please.md

 ![Note the naming convention of the branch](/img/blog/ticket_code.png)

-The best thing is that you can tell your code editor to link this code with the ticket with one click.
+The best thing is that you can tell your code editor to link this code with the ticket with just one click.
 If future data scientists scratch their head over why you took certain decisions in the machine learning pipeline, they need only click that link and behold!

 ![Click that link!](/img/blog/ticket_open.png)

 Up pops a browser with the requirements and all the conversations with the business discussing why certain decisions were taken.

 OK, you might not be that impressed today.
-But in a year’s time when you’re wondering why the hell we did things like that, the answer will be just a click away.
-And the best bit is, this is true for **every single line** of your codebase.
+But in a year’s time when you’re wondering why the hell we did things like that, the answer will be just a hyperlink away.
+And the best bit is: this is true for **every single line** in your codebase!